sonic-net/SONiC/doc/bgp_pic/bgp_pic.md

 Similarly, when the route 1000::178, marked in brown, is deleted, find its corresponding nhg(66).
 Based on the dependents list of nhg(66), find nhg(95) and remove the nexthop member(1000::178) from nhg(95).
 After completing this action, trigger a refresh of nhg(95) to fpm.

 ## Unit Test
+### FRR Topotest
+Add a new SRv6 VPN topotest test topology, and use fpm simulator to check fpm output with the following scenarios.
+1. Normal set up
+2. Simulate IGP NH down event via shutting down an IGP link
+3. Simulate BGP NH down event via shutting down remote BGP session.

+### SONiC mgmt test
+Add a new SRv6 VPN test in sonic_mgmt.

+**Note:** <span style="color:red">we may not be able to upstream this part as Cisco Silicon one's dataplane simulator has not been upstreamed to vSONiC yet. </span>

 ## References
 - https://datatracker.ietf.org/doc/draft-ietf-rtgwg-bgp-pic/